BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 Everyone wants to know if Starlink is fast, so I ran speed tests in two different environments: a calm setup (just my smart TV streaming and my iPhone 15 Pro Max connected) and a busy one (six devices running simultaneously, from 4K streaming to a large game download).
 This approach gave me a clearer picture of how Starlink holds up under real-world household demands.

-In the calm environment, Starlink performed solidly at short range, hitting 117 Mbps at five feet.
+In the calm environment, Starlink performed solidly at short range, hitting 117 Mbps at five feet from the router.
 At 20 feet, speeds dipped to 34.4 Mbps; at 50 feet, results landed at 30.1 Mbps.
 That means at five feet, Starlink easily cleared the FCC’s broadband benchmark of 100 Mbps for download speed.
 In the busy environment, I expected Starlink to buckle under the load, but the opposite happened.
 At five feet, downloads slid to 62.7 Mbps, about a 46 percent drop compared to the lighter-use test.
 At 20 feet, performance surged, with downloads nearly doubling to 66.8 Mbps — a 94 percent jump over the calm baseline.
 And at 50 feet, Starlink clocked in at 67.2 Mbps, more than doubling downloads.

 Check out how Starlink performed in real time!